Lorenzo Shaikewitz

 Graduate Student, MIT AeroAstro

-Previously, I was at Caltech (Mechanical Engineering & Controls, '23) advised by Prof. Aaron Ames and Prof. Günter Niemeyer.
+Previously, I was a Caltech undergrad (Mechanical Engineering & Controls, '23) advised by Prof. Aaron Ames and Prof. Günter Niemeyer.
 My undergraduate projects included a compliant ankle exoskeleton (with Maegan Tucker & Prof. Ames), an in-mouth feeding robot (with Prof. Dorsa Sadigh at Stanford), and a piano playing robot for ME 134 (with Prof. Niemeyer).

-email / CV / github / youtube
+email / scholar / github / youtube

 Interactive Piano Playing Robot // March 2023